pypa/distlib/docs/reference.rst

 Classes
 ^^^^^^^^

-.. class:: RegistryEntry
+.. class:: ExportEntry

    Attributes:

-   A class holding information about a registry entry.
+   A class holding information about a exports entry.

    .. attribute:: name